Here are the steps involved:

 In the RDS console, click on “DB Security Groups” on the left side, and add in each IP address:

-Next, let’s create some sample data in the MSSQL database so we can fully test it through ActiveCampaign.
+Next, let’s create some sample data in the RDS database so we can fully test it through ActiveCampaign.
 You can use any tool you’d like to connect to the database, but if you’re looking for something, we used HeidiSQL to connect from a Windows 7 desktop.

 Through the HeidiSQL session manager, add your RDS instance details.